 - Enrolled for 3 units – Weekly coaching appointment, attendance at three tournaments in two events

-The forensics team meets on Wednesday afternoons at 2:30pm.
+The forensics team meets on Tuesdays and Thursdays at 3:45 p.m.
 Attendance at the team meeting is required for scholarship students.
 Attendance at the meeting for non-scholarship students can be excused for a class, job, etc. Contact Prof. Marse for more information.

 Scholarships? - In addition, a limited number of scholarships are available for those students who wish to commit to the forensics team for the whole year.
 For more information about the requirements for a forensics scholarship, contact Prof. Mike Marse at firstname.lastname@example.org.